apisec-inc/documentation/docs/AddingEndpointsManually.md

-# Adding Endpoints via UI
+# Add Endpoints via UI

 **Adding endpoints to an existing project**